 - Because RAW files cannot be modified by third party software, your settings will have to be stored in a separate sidecar (XMP) file, which means more storage and tougher file management.

 DNG is also considered to be a RAW image file.
 It is Adobe’s proprietary image standard that was created to store image data in a generic, highly-compatible format, unlike RAW files that have specific formats based on manufacturer and camera type.
-Although DNG was invented by Adobe and is supported in all Adobe applications, there are other companies like Leica and Hasselblad that adopted this standard and use it in their cameras as their native RAW file format.
+Although DNG was invented by Adobe and is supported in all Adobe applications, there are other camera manufacturers such as Leica, Hasselblad and Pentax that adopted this standard and use it in their cameras as their native and supported RAW file format.

-- DNG files are generally smaller than RAW files and can be made even smaller if minimal or no JPEG Preview is stored within the file.
+- DNG files can be made smaller than RAW files if minimal or no JPEG Preview is stored within the file.

 - Changes to images can be written directly into DNG files without having to create separate sidecar XMP files to store this data.
 This simplifies file management.

-- DNG files are capable of storing full original RAW files and these RAW files can be later be manually extracted, if needed.
+- DNG files are capable of storing full original RAW files and these RAW files can be later be manually extracted, if needed (note: this will significantly increase DNG file size).

 - Adobe provides many ways to automatically convert RAW images to DNG format in such programs as Lightroom.